 There are many people who grow up in the church and go through life, and though they say it verbally, way down deep in their soul they do not really think that they did anything that put Jesus on the cross.
 They give lip service, they can state the creeds, they know exactly how to say the “sinner’s prayer,” but they very seldom sit in a church service on Sunday with any real sensitivity that Jesus had to die for the sins they committed in the past week.
 How many of you this past week were sensitively aware of doing things that Christ had to die for?
 That tells the state of your sensitivity, your understanding of God’s ways and your closeness to God.

-“And thou shalt remember all the way which the LORD thy God led thee . . . to humble thee, and to prove thee, to know what was in thine heart, whether thou wouldest keep his commandments, or no.” There are people who will respond to a sermon and want to give their hearts to God.
+“And thou shalt remember all the way which the LORD thy God led thee . . . to humble thee, and to prove thee, to know what was in thine hart, whether thou wouldest keep his commandments, or no.” There are people who will respond to a sermon and want to give their hearts to God.
 How easy it is to sing, “I Surrender All.”
-But God is going to find out, “Will you keep His commandments, or no?”
-Jesus says, “Ye are My disciples indeed, if ye continue in my word.”
+But God is going to find out, “Will you keep His commandments, or not?”
+Jesus says, “Ye are my disciples indeed, if you continue in My word.”